ClassicalMoser/eslint-plugin-import-boundaries/README.md

 Plugins like `eslint-plugin-no-relative-import-paths` and `eslint-plugin-absolute-imports` only enforce "use absolute paths everywhere" or "use relative paths everywhere."
 Absolute paths are not always the correct answer, and they become particularly hard to read in index files or other closely-related modules.
 They also don't handle:

-- Deterministic path selection (when to use boundary identifier vs relative)
+- Deterministic path selection (when to use boundary path vs relative)
 - Architectural boundary enforcement
 - Boundary allow/deny rules
 - Type-only import handling